Business and Professional Women celebrate 60 years in Englewood, Venice

-The Business and Professional Women of Englewood and Venice celebrated the organization's 60th anniversary Oct.
-16 at the newly opened Rumours wine bar in Englewood's Lemon Bay Shopping Center.
+The Business and Professional Women of Englewood and Venice will celebrate the organization's 60th anniversary Oct.
+16 at the newly opened wine bar Rumours in Englewood's Lemon Bay Shopping Center.

-This celebration was held in conjunction with the BPWEV Annual Wine Tasting fundraiser to support its Adult Learner Scholarships and to benefit BPWEV.
+This celebration will be in conjunction with the BPWEV Annual Wine Tasting fundraiser to support their Adult Learner Scholarships and to benefit BPWEV.

-Founded in 1960, then called BPW Englewood, members of this organization dedicated endless hours and efforts to support civic projects in this area.
-The first project adopted was granting scholarship loans, available to any woman regardless of age, according to her particular need.
+Founded in 1960 and called BPW Englewood at the time, the members of this new organization dedicated endless hours and efforts to support civic projects in this area.
+The first project they adopted was granting scholarship loans, available to any woman regardless of age, according to her particular need.

-In the early 1960s, many important projects were launched that today still benefit this community, including working on founding a new library, establishing a communitywide sewage system, discussing an Englewood school system, appealing to the state for a stoplight at Dearborn Street and State Road 776, and supporting the Loveland Center.
+In the early 1960s, the group launched many important projects that today still benefit this community, including working on founding a new library, establishing a community-wide sewage system, discussing an Englewood school system, appealing to the state of Florida for a stoplight at Dearborn Street and State Road 776, and supporting the Loveland Center.

-In the 1970s, BPW lobbied strongly for a high school in Englewood; one opened in 1979.
-In 1977-78, BPW contributed funds to establish a Manatee Community College Venice branch, now known as the State College of Florida.
+In the 1970s, BPW strongly lobbied for a high school in Englewood, which became a reality in 1979.
+In 1977-78, BPW contributed funds to establish a Manatee Community College branch in Venice, which today evolved into the State College of Florida.

 Post a comment as